 - CSNH counselors handle all the necessary details for veterans’ crematory arrangements, including:

-- Applying for monetary benefits from the Veterans administration
+- Providing necessary forms to the family to apply for monetary benefits from the Veterans Administration

 - Scheduling and arranging military honors